DanielE-J/Battle-Ship/README.md

 2. I want to personalise the game and enter my name
 3. I want to receive a real time feedback emoji throughout the game
 4. I want to receive a real time feedback message throughout the game
-4. I want to get a feedback when I win the game
+5. I want to get a feedback when I win the game
+6. I want the user to exit when he want eaiter to stop or restart game

 ### Site Owner